Richard Berry Jr. House (Columbus, Ohio)

 The Richard Berry Jr. House is a historic house in the Clintonville neighborhood of Columbus, Ohio, United States.
 The house was listed on the National Register of Historic Places in 2005 and the Columbus Register of Historic Properties in 2006.
+The house is also a part of the East North Broadway Historic District, listed on the National Register in 2010.
 It is a well-preserved example of early 20th century Colonial Revival houses.
 It was built in 1926 and designed by Columbus architect Ray Sims.